-CLF program will continue to make progress towards the target this year.
+The CLF Program will continue to make progress towards the target this year.
 This measure reflects the complexity of the population served: clients tend to have complex needs that take time to resolve or develop new care needs to remain stable in the community.
 However, while a subset of clients will always have less than 100% performance due to ongoing care needs, review of client records has identified that staff training related to database utilization is needed to ensure care plan items are updated throughout enrollment.
-In FY 18/19, DAAS and the CLF program will enhance staff training to ensure that documentation, and operational processes support data integrity and accuracy of these performance measurements.
+In FY 19/20, DAAS and the CLF Program will enhance staff training to ensure that documentation and operational processes support data integrity and accuracy of these performance measurements.
+This includes upgrades to the service plan tool implemented in FY 18/19 that care managers use to set goals with clients and track progress towards these goals.

 CLF currently meets the new city ordinance that requires collection of sexual orientation and gender identity data effective July 2017.
-IOA/CLF has adopted DAAS' standardized demographic indicators and the reporting of sexual orientation.
+IOA has adopted DAAS' standardized demographic indicators and the reporting of sexual orientation.